-Forestry Managment Technology - Associate in Applied Science Degree
+Forestry Management Technology - Urban Forestry Path - Associate in Applied Science Degree

 Urban forests provide many benefits for city dwellers: trees cool cities, save energy, improve air quality, reduce storm water runoff, improve social connections, and create walkable communities.
 HGTC’s Urban Forestry degree prepares students for the position of forest technician, a middle-management professional trained to work with a graduate professional forester or Arborist.
 HGTC offers the only Associate Degree Forestry Management program in South Carolina.
 The Forestry Management Technology is approved for Cooperative Work Experience.
 Students have the opportunity to become certified in the following areas: South Carolina Commercial Pesticide License, First Aid and CPR.

 The education degree program Urban Forestry Emphasis leading to an Associate's in Applied Science is a candidate for accreditation by the Society of American Foresters (SAF) in 2017.

 For more information about HGTC's accreditations, click here.